-- □ Any rental, business or commercial use or purchase of the Motorhome; - □ Any Motorhome titled or registered in a business name; - □ Any Motorhome purchased or sold outside of, or used outside of the United States, U.S. Territories or Canada; - □ Any Motorhome purchased through an auction or wholesale or by a non-authorized dealer; - \Box Owner neglect; - □ Failure to provide routine maintenance; - \Box Alteration; off road use; - □ Collision or accident, whether or not foreseeable; - □ Acts of God, including weather, - □ Damage or corrosion caused by the environment, theft, vandalism, fire, explosions, or overloading.
+- Any rental, business or commercial use or purchase of the Motorhome; - Any Motorhome titled or registered in a business name; - Any Motorhome purchased or sold outside of, or used outside of the United States, U.S. Territories or Canada; - Any Motorhome purchased through an auction or wholesale or by a non-authorized dealer; - Owner neglect; - Failure to provide routine maintenance; - Alteration; off road use; - Collision or accident, whether or not foreseeable: - Acts of God, including weather; - Damage or corrosion caused by the environment, theft, vandalism, fire, explosions, or overloading.

 LEGAL REMEDIES: EXCLUSIVE JURISDICTION FOR DECIDING LEGAL DISPUTES RELATING TO AN ALLEGED BREACH OF WARRANTY OR ANY REPRESENTATIONS OF ANY NATURE, MUST BE FILED IN THE COURTS WITHIN THE STATE OF MANUFACTURE, WHICH IS INDIANA.
 THIS LIMITED WARRANTY SHALL BE INTERPRETED AND CONSTRUED IN ACCORDANCE WITH THE LAWS OF THE STATE OF INDIANA.
-ALL CLAIMS, CONTROVERSIES AND CAUSES OF ACTION ARISING OUT OF OR RELATING TO THIS LIMITED WARRANTY, WHETHER SOUNDING CONTRACT, TORT OR STATUTE, SHALL BE GOVERNED BY THE LAWS OF THE STATE OF INDIANA, INCLUDING ITS STATUTE OF LIMITATIONS, WITHOUT GIVING EFFECT TO ANY CONFLICT OF LAW RULE THAT WOULD RESULT IN THE APPLICATION OF THE LAWS OF A DIFFERENT JURISDICTION.
+UNLESS PROHIBITED BY STATE LAW, ALL CLAIMS, CONTROVERSIES AND CAUSES OF ACTION ARISING OUT OF OR RELATING TO THIS LIMITED WARRANTY SHALL BE GOVERNED BY THE LAWS OF THE STATE OF INDIANA, INCLUDING ITS STATUTE OF LIMITATIONS, WITHOUT GIVING EFFECT TO ANY CONFLICT OF LAW RULE THAT WOULD RESULT IN THE APPLICATION OF THE LAWS OF A DIFFERENT JURISDICTION.

 THIS WARRANTY GIVES YOU SPECIFIC LEGAL RIGHTS.
 YOU MAY ALSO HAVE OTHER RIGHTS, WHICH VARY FROM STATE TO STATE AND PROVINCE TO PROVINCE.
-ALL ACTIONS OF ANY KEND RELATING TO THE MOTORHOME SHALL BE DECIDED BY A JUDGE RATHER THAN BY A JURY.
+ALL ACTIONS OF ANY KIND RELATING TO THE MOTORHOME SHALL BE DECIDED BY A JUDGE RATHER THAN BY A JURY.

 WARRANTY REGISTRATIONS: Your warranty registrations should be completed and delivered to the manufacturer of component parts.
 The selling dealership will assist you in completing and filling out the Jayco product warranty registration.
 Upon receipt of the product registration by Jayco, your Warranty will be registered.
 The failure to submit this warranty registration to Jayco will not affect your rights under this limited warranty as long as you can present proof of purchase, however, it can cause delays in obtaining the remedies offered by this limited warranty, and it may adversely affect any servicing facility's ability to provide proper repairs and/or part replacement.
+Note, tender and acceptance of a warranty registration does not alter the express terms of this limited warranty or any of its exclusions.